FranckFreiburger/module-invalidate/README.md

 #### `module.invalidable`
 This property controls whether the module can be invalidated.
 By default, modules are not invalidable.
-This property must be set before exporting.

 ##### Example:
 ###### module `./myModule.js`